 Designing a new intersection at Somerville Avenue, Medford Street and Poplar Street is extremely complicated, in part because the City of Cambridge values Medford Street in Somerville as a cut-through for suburban drivers headed to Kendall Square.
-The 2013 Grounding McGrath study examined basic options for new intersection geometry, but detailed designs ronmental phase begins (2014).
+The 2013 Grounding McGrath study examined basic options for new intersection geometry, but detailed designs will not be explored until the project's environmental phase begins (2014).